 The dark fairy tale, The Girl Without Hands, hauntingly relays feeling scapegoated, alone, and disempowered.
 Yet it also has a happy ending.
 Somehow the protagonist prevails.
 It’s this journey from Once Upon A Time to Happily Ever After that mirrors transformation after trauma.

 In Jungian psychology, the fairy tale is used to describe the process of transformation.
 The characters and their actions symbolize aspects of the self and inner conflicts.
-Next week, I’ll use this depth psychological approach to identify how The Girl Without Hands sheds light on recovery from sexual abuse and scapegoating.
+The next post uses this depth psychological approach to identify how The Girl Without Hands sheds light on recovery from sexual trauma and scapegoating.
 I’ll also look at social conditions that contribute to the making of such a tale, which also influence the process of recovery.